-- (a) The MDP must Validate interval metering data against the following Meter Alarms when these are provided in the meter: - (i) power failure/meter loss of supply - (ii) VT or phase failure; - (iii) pulse overflow; - (iv) cyclic redundancy check error; and - (v) time tolerance. - (b) Where interval metering installations assign alarms to the data channel and the interval metering data concerned, the MDP must process the alarm along with the metering data as part of the required Validation. - (c) The MDP must ensure that all metering data alarm reports are signed off and dated by the person actioning the data exception report review as part of the Validation. - (d) The MDP must Validate all interval metering data with all metering data alarms prior to dispatch to AEMO or Registered Participants. - (e) All MDP exception reports must provide, for all instances where the interval metering data was found to be corrupted an indication of the subsequent actions undertaken by the MDP.
+- (a) The MDP must Validate interval metering data against the following Meter Alarms when these are provided in the meter:

+- (i) Power failure/meter loss of supply

+- (ii) VT or phase failure;

+- (iii) Pulse overflow;

+- (iv) Cyclic redundancy check error; and

+- (v) Time tolerance.

+- (b) Where interval metering installations assign alarms to the data channel and the interval metering data concerned, the MDP must process the alarm along with the metering data as part of the required Validation.

+- (c) The MDP must ensure that all metering data alarm reports are signed off and dated by the person actioning the data exception report review as part of the Validation.